 This construction preserves the semantics of the original policy provided in\capture policies do not forward packets onward through the data plane.
-This new representation decomposes the complex compositional policy into a sequential pipeline of three smaller policieswhich can be independently compiled and installed to separate stages of match-action tables.
+This new representation decomposes the complex compositional policy into a sequential pipeline of three smaller policies which can be independently compiled and installed to separate stages of match-action tables.
+Further, this enables decoupling updates to the query and forwarding rules on the data plane, allowing them to evolve independently at their own time scales.

-Upstream Path Query Compilation 5.4
+5.4 Upstream Path Query Compilation